ramzan-developer/Bike-Store-main/README.md

 # Bike Store – MERN Stack E-commerce App

-A demo e-commerce website built using the MERN stack that allows users to browse, search, and purchase bikes.
+A demo e-commerce website built using the MERN stack that allows users to browse, search and purchase bikes.
 Includes both user and admin functionalities.

 ---